jleiker/Coursera_Capstone/README.md

 # Coursera_Capstone
-Repository containing capstone project for IBM's Data Science Professional Certificate (WIP).
+Repository containing capstone project for IBM's Data Science Professional Certificate.

 Week 1 Notebook is just a test of publishing to GitHub directly from IBM Watson Studio.